 Checklists are another method being used by programs to keep track of the quantity of relationships in students' lives.
 These checklists can help programs ensure students are building larger networks to support their short- and long-term goals.
-A few examples include:
+One example includes:

-- Beyond 12, a virtual college coaching platform, includes specific network-expanding activities as part of its college success curriculum.
+• Beyond 12, a virtual college coaching platform, includes specific network-expanding activities as part of its college success curriculum.
 Together, coaches and students keep track of whether students are hitting a series of relationship-specific goals.
 Example activities include students getting to know their financial aid officer, getting to know a campus advocate or mentor, and identifying at least three peers who can serve as references.
-By capturing data like these over the course of the school year, Beyond 12 is measuring the extent to which students are growing their on-campus networks. - Cajon Valley Union School District, a public school district that provides K-12 students with career-related learning, focuses on exposing students to a wide range of professionals through a curriculum-embedded activity called "Meet-a-Pro."
-Educators leverage tools like Nepris, an
+By capturing data like these over the course of the school year, Beyond 12 is measuring the extent to which students are growing their on-campus networks.

-"Our motto is: "There is no significant change without significant relationships.' ...
+"Our motto is: 'There is no significant change without significant relationships.' ...
 At the end of six months, our goal is for program participants to have 75 new relationships."